awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeThesaurus.md

 The request accepts the following data in JSON format\.

  ** [Id](#API_DescribeThesaurus_RequestSyntax) **   <a name="Kendra-DescribeThesaurus-request-Id"></a>
-The identifier of the thesaurus to describe\.
+The identifier of the thesaurus you want to get information on\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`
 Required: Yes

  ** [IndexId](#API_DescribeThesaurus_RequestSyntax) **   <a name="Kendra-DescribeThesaurus-request-IndexId"></a>
-The identifier of the index associated with the thesaurus to describe\.
+The identifier of the index for the thesaurus\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`